X24hedgehog/Open-Information-Extraction/README.md

-# Open Information Extraction from Medical Papers
+# Open Information Extraction With Entity Focused Constraint

 Welcome to the **Open Information Extraction (OIE)** project repository.
 The primary objective of this project is to leverage publicly available medical papers to extract valuable information using Open Information Extraction techniques.
-By utilizing various scripts and algorithms, this project aims to identify and organize information present within the documents into structured triples.
+By utilizing various scripts and algorithms, this project aims to identify and organize information present within the documents into structured triples of the form (Subject, Predicate, Object).

 ## Table of Contents